DinayaKahadawala/salon-management-system/README.md

 ---

 ## 🏆 Achievement

--Selected for ISE Project Showcase 2026
+- Selected for IE2091 Project Showcase 2026
--Awarded 1st Runner-Up
+- Awarded 1st Runner-Up
--IE2091 – Information Systems Project (SLIIT)
+- IE2091 – Information Systems Project (SLIIT)

 ---

 ## 📄 Academic Context

--Module: IE2091 – Information Systems Project
+- Module: IE2091 – Information Systems Project
--Year: 2nd Year, 2nd Semester
+- Year: 2nd Year, 2nd Semester
--Institution: Sri Lanka Institute of Information Technology (SLIIT)
+- Institution: Sri Lanka Institute of Information Technology (SLIIT)
--Methodology: Agile / Scrum-based development
+- Methodology: Agile / Scrum-based development

 ---

+## 📌 License

+This project was developed for academic purposes.
+All rights reserved by the project team.
 ## 📌 License

 This project was developed for academic purposes.
 All rights reserved by the project team.